Discrete Diffusion in Large Language and Multimodal Models: A Survey: Inference Techniques

 \subsection{Unmasking Techniques}

 In dLLMs and dMLLMs, the model predicts all the response tokens at each step.
 However, only a subset of the masked tokens are selected to be unmasked at every iteration, while the remainder remain masked.
-This iterative unmasking process gradually reveals the complete output sequence.
-The core challenges in this procedure are: (1) determining which tokens to unmask at each iteration, and (2) deciding how many tokens should be unmasked at each iteration.
-Table \ref{tab_unmasking} provides a summary of the unmasking strategies adopted by representative models.
-Figure \ref{fig:unmask_all} provides a detailed illustration of each type of unmasking strategy.
+The main challenges are deciding which and how many tokens to unmask per iteration.
+Figure \ref{fig:unmask_all} provides a detailed illustration of the unmasking strategies.
 In this section, we discuss each category in detail and describe the specific unmasking strategies proposed in each work.